Howdee all,

 A limestone and concrete wall with steps and other access points surrounds the pool.
 An old millhouse and spillway are on the east side of the pool.
 Numerous sand boils are located down the run from the main pool, with the largest by the bridge over the run.
 The springs are the headwaters of Juniper Creek, which meanders toward the northeast through the Juniper Prairie Wilderness for about 10 miles to Lake George.

-A view of the pool from inside the Mill house..juniper and Alexander springs_046juniper and Alexander springs_054One of the Boils juniper and Alexander springs_061
+A view of the pool from inside the Mill house..One of the Boils

-We took a short walk around the area..juniper and Alexander springs_073To a very green algae filled pool.. juniper and Alexander springs_075shades of blue..juniper and Alexander springs_081
+We took a short walk around the area..To a very green algae filled pool.. shades of blue..

 And lurking beneath the tree…

-These critters are not in the swimming pool :)juniper and Alexander springs_093
+These critters are not in the swimming pool :)

 Swimming- Canoeing- a few hiking trails and a Campground